tcltk/tklib/modules/mentry/README.txt

 The Mentry distribution provides two packages, called Mentry and Mentry_tile.
 The main difference between the two is that Mentry_tile enables the tile-based, theme-specific appearance of mentry widgets;
-this package requires Tcl/Tk 8.4 or higher and tile 0.6 or higher.
+this package requires tile 0.6 or higher.
 It is not possible to use both packages in one and the same application, because both are implemented in the same "mentry" namespace and provide identical commands.

 To be able to use the commands and variables implemented in the package Mentry, your scripts must contain one of the lines